visatlas/mmasia2021/content/blog/reviewer-guidelines/index.md

 ### Check the paper topic:

-- Confirm that the paper that you are reviewing falls into the topical scope of ACM Multimedia Asia, as defined by the Call for Papers.
-Re-read the Call for Papers to make sure that you have this year’s themes in the forefront of your mind while you are reviewing.
+- Confirm that the paper that you are reviewing falls into the topical scope of ACM Multimedia Asia, as defined by the Call for Regular Papers.
+Re-read the Call for Regular Papers to make sure that you have this year’s themes in the forefront of your mind while you are reviewing.
 - Remember that the problem addressed by an ACM Multimedia Asia paper is expected to involve more than a single modality, or is expected to be related to the challenge of how people interpret and use multimedia.
 Papers that address a single modality only and also fail to contribute new knowledge on human use of multimedia must be rejected as out of scope for the conference.
 - Although many submissions to ACM Multimedia Asia make a technical contribution in the form of a new algorithm, not all do, nor is it a requirement of ACM Multimedia Asia.
 Do not give less value to papers that carry out studies of new multimedia problems because they do not make a novel algorithmic contribution.
 Instead, judge these papers by the novelty of their insights and the value these insights could have for the community.